 This reminds me of one of my maternal grandmother who lost two daughters, at 7 and 14, shortly before my mother was born in 1926.
 All her life, in their modest mill village house, framed photos of dead daughters dominated the living room.
 All her life, for roughly 60 years after the deaths of her daughters, she would occasionally talk about those daughters and weep.
 While one must find a way to move on, one never forgets.

 Catastrophic injuries, as well as death of a loved one or one's own mortal illness, propel one into a process of grief.
 Counselors list several stages of grief that one must go through in order to come to grips with a sobering new reality.
 Listen to recording on grief and loss at TruckSafety.org.

+People who are dealing with the loss of a loved one should not be ashamed to consult with an experienced grief counselor, even just as a consultant on how to work through a painful passage in life.
 A trial lawyer's job is not the same as that of a psychologist or pastoral counselor.
 However, it's good if your lawyer has empathy for the emotions you are experiencing.

 Our job in pursuing civil justice for people who have suffered a catastrophic loss is not to enable them to sit around and feel sorry for themselves forever.
 It is to provide the means for them to become all that they can be, with what is left of their lives and abilities, and to support their quality of life in the areas in which they are not able to provide for themselves.

 Most jurors like positive people who heroically strive to return to a productive life, despite daunting obstacles, better than those who focus on the negative and drown in self-pity.
 That is a very practical reason to work through the stages of grief toward a positive and constructive response.